2024 Puerto Rican status referendum: Results

 According to the Puerto Rico State Commission on Elections (CEE), 58.6% voted for statehood, 29.6% for free association, and 11.8% for independence.
 The commission certified these results as the final and official of the plebiscite on January 17, 2025.

-The results for the options of free association and independence were initially erroneously interchanged by Dominion Voting Systems machines.
+The results for the options of sovereign free association and independence were initially erroneously interchanged by Dominion Voting Systems machines.

+Among all votes, 49.1% voted for statehood, 24.8% for sovereign free association, 16.2% blank or invalid, and 9.9% for independence.